celestiaorg/docs/nodes/arabica-devnet.md

 Join our [Telegram announcement channel](https://t.me/+smSFIA7XXLU4MjJh) for network upgrades.

-See the [Hardfork process page](./hardfork-process.md) to learn more about specific upgrades like the [Lemongrass hardfork](./hardfork-process.md#lemongrass-hardfork).
+See the [network upgrade process page](./network-upgrade-process.md) to learn more about specific upgrades like the [Lemongrass network upgrade](./network-upgrade-process.md#lemongrass-network-upgrade).